jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

+This setting determines the VPN connectivity protocols used between the CE and the Regional Edges.
+The XC Node will autamatically bring up redundant tunnels to two different RE's.
+These tunnels are self-healing and can fallback when using the configuration setting of IPSEC or SSL.
 Select **IPSEC or SSL** from the list.
-This setting determines the VPN connectivity protocols used.
-The XC Node will autamatically bring up redundant tunnels to two different Regional Edges.
-These tunnels are self-healing and can fallback when using the configuration setting of IPSEC or SSL.

 |